satyasai69/LinkedIn_CTO_Finder_API/README.md

 # LinkedIn CTO Finder API

-A TypeScript API built with Bun and Hono framework to find CTOs and technology executives using Google Custom Search.
+A TypeScript API built with Bun and Hono framework to find CTOs and technology executives using Google Custom Search, with integrated Telegram bot support.

 ## Features

 - 🔍 **Dual Search APIs**: Choose between Google Custom Search API and SerpAPI
+- 🤖 **Telegram Bot Integration**: Interactive bot for easy CTO searches
 - 🔍 Search for CTO and technology executive profiles on LinkedIn
 - 📄 **Pagination support**: Automatically fetches all available pages from Google Search
 - 🎯 Filter by region, company sector, and company type